antfarmar/Unity-Scripting-Tutorials/README.md

 [Scripting API Entry for `UnityEvent`](http://docs.unity3d.com/ScriptReference/Events.UnityEvent.html)

 ##### Notes:
-* UnityEvents are a way to hook up function calls between GameObjects in the editor and serialize those calls.
+* UnityEvents are a way to hook up function calls between GameObjects.
 * UnityEvents can be edited in the Inspector, serialized, and be given default values.
 * The `UnityEvent` class within `UnityEngine.Events` is the way of exposing callbacks on an object in a way that can be modified through the editor.
 * UnityEvents can also do what C# `delegate events` do: